Share your thoughts, 1 month free Claude Pro on usSee more

 About

-Real-world reinforcement learning often faces environment drift, but most existing methods rely on static entropy coefficients/target entropy, causing over-exploration during stable periods and under-exploration after drift (thus slow recovery), and leaving unanswered the principled question of how exploration intensity should scale with drift magnitude.
-We prove that entropy scheduling under non-stationarity can be reduced to a one-dimensional, round-by-round trade-off, faster tracking of the optimal solution after drift vs. avoiding gratuitous randomness when the environment is stable, so exploration strength can be driven by measurable online drift signals.
-Building on this, we propose AES (Adaptive Entropy Scheduling), which adaptively adjusts the entropy coefficient/temperature online using observable drift proxies during training, requiring almost no structural changes and incurring minimal overhead.
+Real-world reinforcement learning often faces environment drift, but most existing methods rely on static entropy coefficients/target entropy, causing over-exploration during stable periods and under-exploration after drift, and leaving unanswered the principled question of how exploration intensity should scale with drift magnitude.
+We show that, under standard assumptions, entropy scheduling in non-stationary maximum-entropy RL can be cast as the dynamic-regret trade-off between tracking a drifting comparator and stabilizing updates, yielding a square-root scaling rule for the entropy weight in terms of a online non-stationarity proxy.
+Building on this, we propose AES--Adaptive Entropy Scheduling--which adaptively adjusts the entropy coefficient/temperature online using observable drift proxies during training, requiring almost no structural changes and incurring minimal overhead.
 Across 4 algorithm variants, 12 tasks, and 4 drift modes, AES significantly reduces the fraction of performance degradation caused by drift and accelerates recovery after abrupt changes.

 Tongxi Wang, Zhuoyang Xia, Xinran Chen, Shan Liu• 2026